asahisuenaga/stylish-cursor/README.md

 #### Chrome:

-1. Clone or download the repository to your local machine.
+1. Clone or download the chrome.zip file to your local machine.
 2. Open Chrome and go to `chrome://extensions`.
 3. Enable **Developer Mode** in the top right corner.
 4. Click **Load unpacked**, then select the folder where you have the extension files.